tundish/blathnaid/blathnaid/book/chapters.rst

 and despite his intention to keep moving, Jack could not resist the temptation to explore them.

 Some had whole streets given over to shops and markets.
-Many empty now.
+Mostly empty now.
-And the bigger they got, the more shabby they seemed to be.
+And the bigger they had been, the more shabby they seemed to have ended up.

 The countryside around was ever more sad and bare, with less and less forage for Morten.